Nora Khan: Writing

+Curating

+Khan has organized and curated numerous exhibitions on the subjects of media art and digital art.
+In 2018, Khan co-organized the exhibition "A Wild Ass Beyond: ApocalypseRN" at Performance Space New York.
+In 2019, she curated the group exhibition "Manual Override" at The Shed, which notably featured the work of Lynn Hershman Leeson.
+In 2023, she was the co-curator of the Biennale de l’Image en Mouvement.

 Awards and recognition

 Khan’s fiction has been recognized by numerous authorities in the genre.
 American writer, Katherine Vaz, for example, judged Khan the winner of the Hunger Mountain, Howard Frank Mosher Short Fiction Prize in 2008 for her story The Quarry.
 The following year, in 2009, she was nominated for the Pushcart Prize and was a finalist in the Best Short Story Award for New Writers Competition.
 In 2010, her short story Gunn, was judged runner-up in the American Literary Review Fiction Contest.

 In 2016, Khan was the winner of a US$20,000 Arts Writing Award in Digital Art for an Emerging Writer, awarded by the Carl & Marilynn Thoma Art Foundation.
-Later that year, she was announced as one of the new cohorts of research residents at the Eyebeam Studios, a center for art and technology in New York City.
-The Eyebeam residency is a program for artists, writers, and researchers engaged with technology and technologists working in the arts.
-Khan’s research and writing at Eyebeam focuses on the history of computerized poetry, bots, and simulations.
+Later that year, she was announced as one of the new cohorts of research residents at Eyebeam, a center for art and technology in New York City.
+Khan’s research and writing at Eyebeam focused on the history of computerized poetry, bots, and simulations.

-Recent Work
+Other work

 Since September 2015, Khan has been a contributing critic at the Solomon R. Guggenheim Museum as well as a contributing editor at Rhizome., a not-for-profit arts organization that supports and provides a platform for new media art and artists and is based out of The New Museum of Contemporary Art in Manhattan.
 In October 2016, she teamed up with curator Aria Dean and activist Grace Dunham to develop the Open Score art and technology symposium at the New Museum.